dp-mason/BD-osC/README.md

 ### waveform_*x*_keyframes.csv

-**TODO:** implement this functioanlity

 - Each row is a keyframe for this waveform's shape.
 It is a window into the signal being recorded.
 - If the v/oct input is connected, the wave keyframe captures only one wavelength of the wave and begins sampling the wave at the same point in the cycle for each frame.
 - If it is not connected. the samples in the keyframe will be spread out across the entire wave for the duration of this keyframe (1/24, 1/30, etc.)

 ## Import to Blender

-**TODO:** adjust this functionality

 - The script and project file in the [blender_files](./blender_files/) directory can be used to import the animation csv files into a blender project
 - The 16 single-value tracks will be mapped to the Z position of 16 empty objects.
 This Z value can be copied as a driver to any other drivable value you'd like.
 It will also be mapped to 16 value nodes in a group node that can be copied to any geometry nodes tree (TODO: and shader node tree?).
 The outputs of this group node can be used to drive a procedural geeometry.
-- (TODO: complete implementation) Waveform files will be represented as a mesh with only verts and edges with a geometry nodes modifier that allows you to easily switch between seeing one keyframe at a time as a window into the signal (good for if you have the v/oct input connected) and seeing the entire signal traveling along the (x?) axis at a rate where the origin of the geometry is at the current keyframe's data.
+- Waveform files will be represented as a mesh with only verts and edges with a geometry nodes modifier that allows you to easily switch between seeing one keyframe at a time as a window into the signal (good for if you have the v/oct input connected) and seeing the entire signal traveling along the (x?) axis at a rate where the origin of the geometry is at the current keyframe's data.
 (TODO: wording)

 ![image of the panel layout](./VCV_Module/res/BD-osC.jpg)

 ## TODO